ftrotter/qr_code_mosaic_script/README.md

 >php make_qr_code_mosaic.php your_qr_code_file.png your_image_file.jpg output_file_name.png
 ```

+obviously replace 'your_qr_code_file.png' with the name of your qr code.
+replace 'your_image_file.jpg' with your image file...
+and change 'output_file_name.png' to the name of the file that you want to be newly created...

 The php script will call a sequence of imagemagick convert and composite commands that will create a QR code mosaic.

 Enjoy.